-'SOLAR', an electronic assessment system is used to track the progress of all pupils.
+'SOLAR', an electronic assessment system is used to track the progress of pupils not accessing accredited courses.
 Teachers are able to use this system to mark off achievements, add evidence to support their judgements and moderate these alongside other teachers.